 In this unprecedented procedure, physicians created a custom-fit plastic device that replaces a patient’s own meniscus (the fibrocartilage between the thigh and shin bones).

-"We're hoping it can not only alleviate pain, but also help patients delay or avoid a knee replacement surgery altogether," says Dr. Christopher Kaeding, the executive director of Ohio State Sports Medicine.
+"We're hoping it can not only alleviate pain, but also help some patients delay or avoid a knee replacement surgery altogether," says Dr. Christopher Kaeding, the executive director of Ohio State Sports Medicine.
 "Otherwise, once the meniscus is damaged, pain often sets in and can lead to arthritis and the need for knee replacement."

 Pushing science forward